 Is a $15 minimum wage profitable in the long run?
-Experts say the raise is a tax on everyone, read to see who really benefit.
+For small businesses, the raise may cause more problems than it solves.

-Adjusted for inflation, the current minimum wage is at the same level as it was in 1956 and reached its maximum inflation-adjusted value in 1968, when it was worth $10.89 in today's dollars, explains Aaron Pacitti, assistant professor of economics at Siena College in Loudonville, New York.
+Government mandated minimum wage increases continue to be a highly discussed economic issue, with plenty of business leaders both for and against.
+Adjusted for inflation, the current minimum wage is at the same level as it was in 1956 and reached its maximum inflation-adjusted value in 1968, when it was worth $10.89 in today's dollars, explained Aaron Pacitti, assistant professor of economics at Siena College.

 Some see an increased minimum wage as the path to a gig economy with fewer full time workers on the company payroll.

-"We're based just outside of San Francisco, so we're accustomed to higher than average wages," says Mark Aselstine, proprietor of Uncorked Ventures, a wine of the month club.
-"It's made us change some steps while we're growing our startup.
-One of the first things that an online business does is to hire customer service reps."
+"We're based just outside of San Francisco, so we're accustomed to higher than average wages," says Mark Aselstine, founder of Uncorked Ventures, a wine subscription club.
+"It's made us change some steps while we're growing our startup."

-Aselstine is certain that higher minimum wages affect the way companies hire for some jobs and leads to more of the "gig" economy built not around full time jobs but freelance opportunities and contract work.
+Aselstine said higher minimum wages affect the way companies hire for some jobs, and leads to more of the "gig" economy built not around full-time jobs but freelance opportunities and contract work.

 Raising the minimum wage could present challenges for parents.
-Ginny Trierweiler, Ph.D., founder of Mastering Mission, shares her perspective as the former CEO of an early childhood education program, licensed as a day care: "I will say that I am supportive of raising the minimum wage to a living wage.
+Ginny Trierweiler, Ph.D. and founder of Mastering Mission, shared her perspective as the former CEO of an early childhood education program, licensed as a day care: "I am supportive of raising the minimum wage to a living wage.
 However, day care presents a particular problem.
 A large percentage of day care staff tend to be paid poverty wages, yet the cost of care is high, especially for infants and often very burdensome for parents."

 Trierweiler explains that if the minimum wage were raised, the cost of day care would go up.
 She estimates the wage expenses, which represent the majority of the day care expenses, would increase more than 20 percent.